 The Dreamers – Artists

 David Alfaro Siqueiros César A. Martínez Maceo Montoya Arely Morales Elsa Muñoz Susana SierraDavid Alfaro Siqueiros was an outspoken Mexican painter and political activist during the first three-quarters of the twentieth century.
-He focused on important issues in society and took up a written, visual, and verbal “call to arms” for art to be created for and about the indigenous people of Mexico.

 Maceo Montoya was raised in a family of Chicano artists and writers.
 He is the son of renowned painter Malaquías Montoya, brother of poet Andrés Montoya, and nephew of the late legendary poet José Montoya.